Dependent Modeling of Temporal Sequences of Random Partitions: Joint Model for a Sequence of Partitions

-where $P^{\otimes m} = P \times P \times \ldots \times P$, $P$ a collection of all partitions of $m$ units and $\Gamma^{\otimes m} = \Gamma \times \Gamma \times \ldots \times \Gamma$, $\Gamma$ a collection of all possible binary vectors of size $m$. \end{proposition} \begin{proof} See supplementary material. \end{proof}
+where $P^{\otimes m} = P \times P \times \ldots \times P$, $P$ a collection of all partitions of $m$ units, $\Gamma^{\otimes m} = \Gamma \times \Gamma \times \ldots \times \Gamma$, and $\Gamma$ a collection of all possible binary vectors of size $m$. \end{proposition} \begin{proof} See supplementary material. \end{proof}

-In what follows, we will use $tRPM(\bm{\alpha}, M)$ to denote our temporal random partition model \eqref{joint.joint.model} parameterized by $\alpha_1, \ldots, \alpha_T$ and EPPF \eqref{crp}.
+In what follows, we will use $tRPM(\bm{\alpha}, M)$ to denote our temporal random partition model \eqref{joint.joint.model} parameterized by $\alpha_1, \ldots, \alpha_T$ and the EPPF in \eqref{crp}.
 We briefly mention that introducing $\gamma_{it}$ is similar in spirit to the approach taken by \cite{Caron:2007, caron:2017}.
 However, they use $\bm{\gamma}_t$ to identify a partial partition at time $t$ that informs how {\it all} the observational units will be reallocated at time $t+1$.
-While this difference may seem benign at first glance, it has drastic ramifications on the type of dependence that exists among the actual sequence of partitions.
+While this difference may seem inconsequential at first glance, it has drastic ramifications on the type of dependence that exists among the actual sequence of partitions.
 This is illustrated in Figures \ref{caron2} and \ref{ours2} provided in the Introduction.
 The sequence of partitions used to create Figure \ref{ours2} were generated using the $tRPM(\bm{\alpha}, M)$ with $M=0.5$.
-As mentioned in the Introduction, the temporal dependence displayed in Figure \ref{ours2} is much more natural than that found in Figure \ref{caron2} when the main emphasis is on modeling a ``smoothly'' evolving sequence of random partitions.
+As mentioned in the Introduction, when the main emphasis is on modeling a ``smoothly'' evolving sequence of random partitions, the temporal dependence displayed in Figure \ref{ours2} is much more natural than that found in Figure \ref{caron2}.